anuragg1209/CSK-SNIFFER/README.md

-# CSK-SNIFFER DEMO
+# CSK-SNIFFER DEMO 🚀

-CSK-SNIFFER is a demo project for detecting object detection errors using commonsense knowledge.
+CSK-SNIFFER is a system for detecting object detection errors using commonsense knowledge.
 This repository provides all the necessary code and setup instructions to run the demo locally.

 ---